MarkMaldaba/PHPSerializationFixer/README.md

 [PHPUnit](https://phpunit.de/) in order to run.
 If you have PHPUnit installed, you simply need to run ````phpunit .```` from within the ````tests```` directory.

+Additional unit tests are always welcome.
+Either submit a pull request, or create a new issue detailing the input string and expected output string and I will implement it for you.

 # License

 This tool is licensed under the BSD 3-Clause Clear license.
 See